History of BID & Board Of Directors

 BID has a physical office located at 850 1/2 Main Ave., Suite 2.
 It has assisted in acquisition of a steadily-expanding reserve of event equipment and supplies to facilitate special events in the District.
 BID produces four seasonal marketing programs that collectively support activities in and around Downtown - Spectacular Spring, Sunsational Summer, Fabulous Fall and Wondrous Winter.
 BID has also added four shop local campaigns to its annual marketing work.
 BID works with the City on the flower barrels in Downtown each summer, and operates a gum removal machine to keep the sidewalks free of unsightly gum.
 BID also partners with the City, DATO, and Chamber on the Downtown Ambassador program.
 BID also manages a handful of events, and provides guidance, planning assistance and marketing for other events.

 Please consider signing up for BID's weekly E-Newsletter that is published every Wednesday.
 You will receive accurate and timely information from us once a week.

-BID also hosts a monthly meeting for Downtown and Uptown business owners and anyone interested in activities in the District.
+BID also hosts a monthly meeting for Downtown and North Main District business owners, and anyone interested in activities in the District.
 BID's Coffee and Conversation meeting is held every month on the second Friday from 8:30 to 9:30 am at First National Bank of Durango.
 Everyone is invited!